-ARTICLE 18 HOURS OF WORK
+ARTICLE 19 HOURS OF WORK

-Section 18.1 - Workday/Workweek.
+Section 19.1 - Workday/Workweek.
 The regular workday and workweek for members will be determined by the Chief of Police.
-The regular workweek for members shall be forty (40) hours in a seven (7) day period.
-The normal work assignments shall be either five (5) consecutive eight (8.0) hour days with two (2) consecutive days off or at the discretion of the Chief, four (4) consecutive ten (10.0) hour days with three (3) consecutive days off.
-The Chief further reserves the right to develop a schedule of "12" hour shifts as an alternative to "8" or "10" hour shifts.
+The regular workweek for members shall be forty (40) hours.
+The normal work assignments shall be either five (5) consecutive eight (8) hour days with two (2) consecutive days off or at the discretion of the Chief, four (4) consecutive ten (10) hour days with three (3) consecutive days off.
+The Chief Further reserves the right to develop a schedule of "12" hour shifts as an alternative to "8" or "10" hour shifts.

-- A. Scheduling assignments for shift changes or training seminars shall not constitute a violation of the consecutive days off provision of this Section. - B. Members shall not be required to flex time-off or take other leave to avoid overtime.
+- A. Scheduling assignments for shift changes or training seminars shall not constitute a violation of the consecutive days off provision of this Section - B. Members shall not be required to flex time-off or take other leave to avoid overtime.

-Section 18.2 - Pay Period.
+Section 19.2 - Pay Period.
 For purposes of wage and hour administration, a regular pay period shall consist of eighty (80) hours in fourteen (14) consecutive calendar days.

-Section 18.3 - Meal Break.
-Employees will be permitted a paid half-hour (1/2) meal break during their eight (8.0) or ten (10) hour tour of duty if the present workload permits.
+Section 19.3 - Meal Break.
+Employees will be permitted a paid half-hour (1/2) meal break during their eight (8) or (10) hour tour of duty if the present workload permits.
 Employees on a meal break are subject to immediate call to return to duty.

-ARTICLE 19 OVERTIME
+ARTICLE 20 OVERTIME

-Section 19.1 - Overtime.
-All hours actually worked in excess of forty (40) hours in the workweek, (so long as the workweek is forty, (40), hours based upon "8" or "10" hour shifts as opposed to "12" hour shifts), shall be compensated at the overtime rate of one and one-half (11⁄2) times the regular rate of compensation.
+Section 20.1 - Overtime.
+All hours actually worked in excess of a normal workweek, (so long as the workweek is forty (40) hours based upon "8" or "10" hour shifts as opposed to "12" hour shifts), shall be compensated at the overtime rate of one and one-half (1-1/2) times the regular rate of compensation.
 Vacation time and approved sick time shall be included in computing hours worked.

-Section 19.2 - Computation and Payment.
+Section 20.2 - Computation and Payment.
 Overtime shall be computed on a work period basis and shall be included in the compensation for the pay period which included the last day of the work period.

-Section 19.3 - Call-In Pay/Court Pay.
+Section 20.3 - Call-In Pav/Court Pay.
 A member directed to work any portion of a tour of duty or appearance in court that is not contiguous with his/her regularly scheduled rate tour of duty shall be compensated for a minimum of two (2) hours of pay at the appropriate rate whether straight time or overtime.
 Any member on scheduled vacation or other approved leave including scheduled days off who is directed to work or required to appear in court on such day shall receive a minimum of four (4) hours of pay at the appropriate rate whether straight or overtime.
+Nothing set forth in this section shall be interpreted to provide for multiple "two (2) hour" or "four (4) hour" payments within a one day period.
+Should a member having multiple court appearances on the same day, the member shall receive the applicable minimum payment set forth in this section for the first appearance with additional payment thereafter for actual time spent on duty and/or required court appearances.

-Section 19.4 - Overtime Distribution.
-The Employer will attempt to distribute overtime work in a fair and equitable manner, providing that such attempts do not effect the orderly and efficient operation of the affected department or division.
+Section 20.4 - Overtime Work Distribution.
+The Employer will attempt to distribute overtime work in a fair and equitable manner, providing that such attempts do not affect the orderly and efficient operation of the affected department or division.

-ARTICLE 20 COMPENSATORY TIME
+ARTICLE 21 COMPENSATORY TIME